 6. Teams on the same points will be separated by head to head record (see 6) then net run rate.

 7. Matches shall be of 20 overs per side, bowlers will bowl no more than 2 overs (unless agreed by both captains prior to the toss).
 The winner shall be the team that scores the most runs.
 In the event of both sides scoring the same number of runs, the team having lost fewer wickets during their innings shall be the winner.
 If the teams score the same number of runs, for the loss of the same number of wickets, then the match shall be declared a tie.
 In knockout matches a super over will be applied to determine the winner.

 8. The teams will umpire their own matches.
 The batting side will provide 2 umpires at all times.

 9. The batting side will provide a scorer and be responsible for the accuracy of the score.

 10. Signup will be on a first come, first served basis.
 Registration must be completed by team sheets on the Warwick Sport website:

 11. Teams may use general use equipment provided by Warwick Sport if they cannot provide their own.
 They should not use the Warwick University Cricket Club equipment.

 1. Batsman will retire on a personal score of 25 but will not return to the crease. (unless agreed by both captains prior to the toss who opt for a higher retirement score or allow retiree batsman to return)

-2. Last man stand rule applies: All 11 wickets (this includes the retirees) are needed to complete an innings.
-When the 10th wicket falls, the 11th batsman faces all the deliveries and batsman who falls as the 10th wicket merely plays as the non-striker. (unless both captains have agreed for retiree batsman to return to the crease)
+2. Last man stand rule applies: All 11 wickets are needed to complete an innings.
+When the 10th wicket falls, the 11th batsman faces all the deliveries, and the batsman who falls as the 10th wicket merely plays as the non-striker. (unless both captains have agreed for retiree batsman to return to the crease)

 3. Bowlers will bowl no more than 2 overs (unless agreed by both captains prior to the toss)